U-node/minter-sdk/README.md

   Returns missed blocks by validator public key.

 # SDK use

-You can create transaction by import transaction class and create object of this class.

 ## Create transactions
 Each Minter transaction requires `nonce, gas_coin` to be passed.
 Also you can pass `payload, chain_id, gas_price`.

 `MiterTx(nonce, gas_coin, payload='', service_data='', chain_id=1, gas_price=1, **kwargs)`

-To create Minter transaction you should use concrete transaction class.
+**To create Minter transaction you MUST use concrete transaction class.**

 All transaction values should be passed in BIP, you shouldn't convert them to PIP.